pi2017/ptz_pelcod_rs485/README.md

 # ptz_pelcod_rs485
-PelcoD wiер rs485 interface
+PelcoD with RS485 interface.

 For control you need a USB-RS485 converter.

-And pip install all modules.
+And install all modules.